kubernetes/website/docs/getting-started-guides/aws.md

 ## Scaling the cluster

 Adding and removing nodes through `kubectl` is not supported.
-You can still scale the amount of nodes through manual adjustments of the Auto Scaling Group which was created during the installation.
-In cause you increase the number of nodes, the new node will automatically join the cluster once it's ready.
+You can still scale the amount of nodes manually through adjustments of the 'Desired' and 'Max' properties within the [Auto Scaling Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-manual-scaling.html), which was created during the installation.

 ## Tearing down the cluster